 Should there be no more stars on Dancing with the Stars?

-In truth, it is next to impossible to find a star that has positively zero dance experience, which is why Dancing with the Stars could definitely consider changing the format of the show.
+In truth, it is next to impossible to find a star that has positively zero dance experience, which is why the show could definitely consider changing the format of the show.
 Instead of having stars dance with professional dancers, everyday citizens could campaign online and be selected to compete and dance with the stars of the ABC hit.

-Maybe then, there could be a general consensus about the inherent nature of Dancing with the Stars.
+Maybe then, there could be a general consensus about the inherent nature of the show.
 There seems to be a divide between those in the Dancing with the Stars fandom about what the purpose of the show actually is.
 Is it to find the best dancer, the most popular one, or the most improved one?

 Where does Dancing with the Stars side on the matter?

 Personally, the former’s perspective appears to be the way Dancing with the Stars operates as a show.
-The evidence for that is in how easy it would be for Dancing with the Stars to implement stricter standards on the technical level of the dances.
-If Dancing with the Stars was interested in trying to find the best dancer, there are ways to make that happen.
+The evidence for that is in how easy it would be for the show to implement stricter standards on the technical level of the dances.
+If it was interested in trying to find the best dancer, there are ways to make that happen.

 There are ways to close the gap between judges’ scores, and viewer votes.
 For instance, eliminating the issue that arises when choreography is penalized for including lifts in dances they are not allowed in.
 That verdict penalizes a celebrity contestant for what their professional counterpart choreographs, a decision the celebrity appears to have no control over and is punished for regardless.